This venison stew for the slow cooker was inspired by a blogger recipe challenge.

 I coated (or dredged) the venison in a gluten free flour and browned it.
 Yes, it adds an extra step, but browning venison gives a nice flavor to the stew and adds a thickener to the broth.

 Feel free to use any gluten free flour you like!
-A brown rice flour like Bob's Red Mill Gluten Free Brown Rice Flour adds a nutty taste to this slow cooker venison recipe.
+A brown rice flour adds a nutty taste to this slow cooker venison recipe.
 However, an all-purpose gluten free flour like Bob's Red Mill Gluten Free 1 to 1 Baking Flour would work, too.

 You can also use a premade gluten free beef broth or gluten free vegetable broth in this Slow Cooker Juniper Venison Stew recipe.
 Make sure to read the label carefully for any hidden sources of gluten if the front of the carton doesn’t state “gluten free.”

-Looking for more slow cooker recipes?
-Try this Crock-Pot Cabbage Roll Casserole.
+Looking for more slow cooker recipes and crock-pot recipes?

 Slow Cooker Juniper Venison Stew